SamanFekri/QouteOfDay/README.md

 # Quote of the day
 ### 📅 Thursday, 04 January, 2024
 ------
-"Every day may not be good, but there is something good in every day." 🌞🌻🌈
+"Believe in yourself and all that you are.
+Know that there is something inside you that is greater than any obstacle." 💪🌟🌈 #Inspiration